ndepoel/FSR3Unity/README.md

 - Enabling Auto Exposure causes artifacting on OpenGL Core.
   It's uncertain what is causing this.
 Further investigation is required.
   Workaround: disable Auto Exposure on affected platforms.
-- Auto Reactive Mask causes jitter artifacting on Xbox One when ESRAM is enabled.
-  This is due to some kind of issue in Unity related to render texture blitting.
-For unknown reasons the opaque-only render buffer used as reference for generating the reactive mask has an incorrect jitter offset (possibly it's a render buffer from a previous frame), causing the reactive mask to be incorrect as well.
-  Workaround: either disable ESRAM usage or disable the Auto Generate Reactive Mask feature.
 - Texture mipmap bias adjustment is not working on MacOS Metal.
   This causes blurry textures as the internal render resolution is lowered.
 This is a Unity issue of some sort.
   Workaround: no known workaround yet.